 Five Practices for Fruitful Congregations – Provides congregations a laser focus on their hospitality, worship, mission and service, stewardship and faith development.
 Since 2006, 41 of our congregations have participated and developed plans to enhance their fruitfulness.
 While this may not be the time to begin a major effort, there are ways Five Practices (5P) can currently assist a congregation as they move forward.
 For information contact Cathy Wille (NE and NW Associations) or Bonnie Andrews (SE and SW Associations).

 Readiness 360 – A congregation-wide online survey measuring perceptions of spiritual intensity, dynamic relationships, mission alignment and cultural openness.
 A follow-up process helps congregations identify where members may be ready to start a new ministry or program, how to get unstuck, build on strengths and shift focus from maintenance to mission.
 To date 7 congregations have participated in this assessment and planning process.
-For information contact Tisha Brown.
+For information contact Bob Ullman.